Skip to content

 • Tourist information point – staffed by local volunteers

-• There is no seating, shelter or toilets in the coach park.
+• There is no seating, shelter or toilets in the coach park

 • Coaches cannot generally run their engines while they are parked which means coaches can get really hot in warmer weather (yes we do get it!)

-For Ship-Organised Excursions
+For Cruise Line Organised Excursions

 • Check your ticket for the meeting point.
 Many ships meet on board to get stickers with tour numbers before leaving the ship.
 Your ticket will also have the meeting time.